CroneKorkN/rbcm/README.md

 - loads the node files
 - node object is created for every nodename passed
   - the block passed to the nodes function ist cought via 'Proc.new'
-  - Proc (with collections in it) is saved in an array in the corresponding node
+  - Proc (with definitions in it) is saved in an array in the corresponding node
-- RBCM.render makes the nodes call the saved collections
+- RBCM.render makes the nodes call the saved definitions
-- capability takes the parameters of the collection and generates commands to be run on the node
+- capability takes the parameters of the definition and generates commands to be run on the node
 - commands are saved, files generated
 - files are pushed to server, file manipulations applied